'I'm Loyal to Clemson': T.J. Parker's Commitment Carries Into 2026 NFL Draft

 “I’m loyal to Clemson.
 Clemson, they took an opportunity on me, coming out of high school and I believe in Coach Swinney and the development that I had with Coach Rumph,” he added.
 “I felt like they could push me, on and off the field, to be a better man and a better player.”

-The future NFL player is turning heads at the Shrine Bowl over the course of this week, being able to speak with NFL Network insiders Ian Rapaport and Mike Garofalo on Wednesday afternoon after Day 2 of practices.
-It could be easy to write off Parker after a more quiet junior season, he says that “it’s simple” for the reason why it occurred.
+The future NFL player is turning heads at the Senior Bowl over the course of this week, being able to speak with NFL Network insiders Ian Rapaport and Mike Garofalo on Wednesday afternoon after Day 2 of practices.
+It could be easy to write off Parker after a quieter junior season, he says that “it’s simple” for the reason why it occurred.

 He gives credit to the players around him for also making key plays.